Parliament Buildings – A History

 Following the Government of Ireland Act 1920 the Parliament of Northern Ireland was inaugurated on 22nd June 1921 in Belfast City Hall.
 However, the new Parliament of Northern Ireland needed a home of its own.

 Three sites in Belfast were considered before the final decision was made; Belfast Castle, Orangefield and Belvoir Park but they were all rejected.
-Around the same time Stormont Castle and its surrounding demesne came on the market and following the approval of the Parliament it was purchased by the Commissioners of Public Works and Buildings of the Imperial Government in December 1921 for £20,334.
+Around the same time Stormont Castle and its surrounding demesne came on the market and it was purchased in December 1921 for £20,334.

 Building Parliament Buildings

 Parliament Buildings was designed by architect Sir Arnold Thornely of Liverpool.
 His original plans involved three separate buildings to include law courts, a parliamentary building, and an administrative block.
 The plans were approved in the Autumn of 1922 and preliminary work began in 1923.
-There were however many delays, technical and practical, but the financial problems caused the most significant problems.
-This led to the original plans being changed and only one building was constructed.
-This explains why it is called ‘Parliament Buildings’ (plural) even though it is a single standalone building.
+After a number of delays with the designs and problems with the budget the original plans were changed and only one building was constructed.
+This explains why it is called ‘Parliament Buildings’ (plural) even though it is a single building.
 The intended sites for the other two buildings are clearly visible today, these are the lower terraces in front, and to either side of Parliament Buildings.

 - Sir Arnold Thornely designed Parliament Buildings to be 365ft wide, representing one foot for every day of the year.